ouslan/aeasp-2024/README.md

-Certainly!
-Here’s a README for your project formatted similarly to the provided example:

 # Road Infrastructure & it's Effects on Comute Time

 This project visualizes the interaction between unemployment and average travel distance by incorporating spatial patterns.
 The data visualization is done using a Dash web application, which displays a map, project details, and data sources.